 A major problem faced by many users after the Fall Creators Update was their computer crashing every once in a while.
 Many people reported that the computer crashed randomly with no set time.
 We traced back the problem to fast boot and hibernation.
 It seems that the new update contains some bad configurations that due to the fast boot, the computer crashes.
 If you have already gone through all the steps mentioned above, we can try disabling the fast boot option from your BIOS (motherboard).

-Most of the computer have different BIOS and have different configurations.
+Most of the computers have different BIOS and have different configurations.
 Look around for “boot options” on your BIOS and make sure that fast boot (also known as the quick boot, MSI fast boot etc) is disabled.
 After disabling the option, restart your computer and check if the problem got solved.

 Solution 14: Disabling Fast Boot from your Computer (Post 1709 Update)

 Windows 10’s Fast Startup (also called fast boot) works similarly to the hybrid sleep modes of previous versions of windows.
-It combines the elements of a cold shutdown and the hibernate feature.
+It combines the elements of cold shutdown and the hibernate feature.
 When you shut down your computer, Windows logs off all users and closes all applications similar to the cold boot.
 At this point, Window’s state is similar to when it is freshly booted up (as all users are logged off and applications are closed).
 However, the system session is running and the kernel is already loaded up.

 This feature makes Windows boot faster so you don’t have to wait the traditional time.
 However, this feature is also known to cause problems in the recent update by not loading the required drivers properly each time.
 As it doesn’t reload the drivers, some drivers might not be already be loaded.
-Due to this, your Windows might be crashing time to time.
+Due to this, your Windows might be crashing from time to time.

 - Press Windows + R to launch the Run application.
 In the dialogue box type “control panel” and hit Enter.
 This will launch your computer’s control panel.